GOGUL75/AI-RESUME-RANKING/README.md

 AI RESUME RANKING

-Download a zip file and run in a visual code
+Download a zip file and run in a visual studio code